stevencoutts/docker-images/ELK/README.md

 - Docker and Docker Compose
 - At least 4GB of RAM (8GB recommended)
-- At least 20GB of free disk space.
+- At least 20GB of free disk space

 ## Quick Start